-- Wildflower seeds — you might like to try the environmental charity Landlife's Signature Wildflower Seed Mix, or free seeds from Grow Wild.
-Or, collect and save wild seeds from around your area.
+- Wildflower seeds — you might like to try the environmental charity Landlife's Signature Wildflower Seed Mix, or, collect and save wild seeds from around your area.
 Gardeners are often happy to share or swap seeds.
 Look for seeds that help wildlife such as bees and butterflies.

 - Some sand or something similar to help you spread the seeds evenly.